How to use Polkadot.js Apps to Interact with Moonbeam¶

 Next, if you want to create a new account, make sure you store the private key displayed by the wizard.
 If you want to import an existing account, enter your private key that you can export from MetaMask.

 Never reveal your private keys as they give direct access to your funds.
 The steps in this guide are for demonstration purposes only.

 Make sure to include the prefix in the private key, i.e.,

 0x.
-If you entered the information correctly, the corresponding public address should appear in the upper left corner of the window.
+If you entered the information correctly, the corresponding public address should appear in the upper left corner of the window, and then click Next.

-Click next and finish the wizard by setting an account name and password.
-After a confirmation message, you should see in the main Accounts tab the address with the corresponding balance: in our case, Bob's address.
-Moreover, we can overlay the MetaMask extension to see that both balances are the same.
+To finish the wizard, you can set an account name and password.
+After a confirmation message, you should see in the main Accounts tab the address with the corresponding balance: in this case, Bob's address.
+Moreover, you can overlay the MetaMask extension to see that both balances are the same.

-Now, let's demonstrate the potential of Moonbeam's Unified Accounts scheme by making a transfer through the Substrate API using the Polkadot JS Apps.
-Remember that we are interacting with Substrate using an Ethereum-style H160 address.
-To do so, we've imported another account named Charley with 5
+Now, to demonstrate the potential of Moonbeam's unified accounts scheme, you can make a transfer through the Substrate API using Polkadot.js Apps.
+Remember that you are interacting with Substrate using an Ethereum-style H160 address.
+To do so, you can import another account.

 And that is it!
-We are excited about being able to support H160 accounts in Polkadot JS Apps, as we believe this will greatly enhance the user experience in the Moonbeam Network and its Ethereum compatibility features.
+We are excited about being able to support H160 accounts in Polkadot.js Apps, as we believe this will greatly enhance the user experience on the Moonbeam Network and its Ethereum compatibility features.